imxuyu/imxuyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Yu Xu (徐榆), currently a Ph.D. student in Computer Application Technology at the University of Chinese Academy of Sciences (UCAS), supervised by Prof. [Juan Cao](https://scholar.google.com/citations?user=fSBdNg0AAAAJ) and Dr. [Fan Tang](https://scholar.google.com/citations?user=PdKElfwAAAAJ).
+I am Yu Xu (徐榆), currently a Ph.D. student in Computer Application Technology at the **University of Chinese Academy of Sciences**, supervised by Prof. [Juan Cao](https://scholar.google.com/citations?user=fSBdNg0AAAAJ) and Dr. [Fan Tang](https://scholar.google.com/citations?user=PdKElfwAAAAJ).

 Currently, I am a Research Intern at **ByteDance**, working on unified multimodal video generation research.
 Prior to this, I was a Research Intern at **Tencent Hunyuan**, where I worked on unified image generation models research.

-Before starting my Ph.D., I received my Master of Science in Computer Science from **The University of Hong Kong (HKU)**, supervised by Prof. [Benjamin Kao](https://scholar.google.com/citations?hl=en&user=TwSParMAAAAJ), where my research focus on Visual Question Answering.
-I also spent a wonderful time as a Research Assistant at **Kyoto University** in Japan, working on image enhancement algorithms under the guidance of Prof. [Masaaki Iiyama](https://scholar.google.com/citations?hl=en&user=MI-yYJYAAAAJ) and Dr. [Atsushi Hashimoto](https://scholar.google.com/citations?user=DHIGVL8AAAAJ).
+Before starting my Ph.D., I received my Master of Science in Computer Science from **The University of Hong Kong**, supervised by Prof. [Benjamin Kao](https://scholar.google.com/citations?hl=en&user=TwSParMAAAAJ), where my research focus on Visual Question Answering.
+I also spent a wonderful time as a Research Assistant at **Kyoto University** in Japan, working on image enhancement algorithms supervised by Prof. [Masaaki Iiyama](https://scholar.google.com/citations?hl=en&user=MI-yYJYAAAAJ) and Dr. [Atsushi Hashimoto](https://scholar.google.com/citations?user=DHIGVL8AAAAJ).

 My research interests lie primarily in Visual Generation and Multimodal Large Language Models.
 I am passionate about advancing the frontiers of Artificial Intelligence Generated Content (AIGC) and multimodal understanding.